2021 – 2023

 The project addressed the needs of refugee and vulnerable local women living in semi-urban and peripheral areas, in particular Şanlıurfa, Mardin and Çorum, by strengthening their self-reliance and assisting their families with sustainable income.
 Lacking proper training limits women’s chances to enter labor market; in response the Socio-Economic empowerment project increased the professional profiles of the women by providing them with skills trainings.

 Workshops in handmade soap production; trainings on making Dolls, natural dyeing and wood printing workshops were offered to local and refugee women, supporting them in setting up small businesses to sell their handmade products and generate income.
 In addition to the vocational trainings, advanced technical trainings for women interested in setting up small local businesses were offered, providing them with knowledge on product design, marketing and entrepreneurship skills.
 The project decreased the vulnerability of refugee women through support mechanisms that would not only increase their employability and economic productivity, but also provide them with a more protective social environment.

-This project implemented between November 2017 and April 2019. was funded by the Government of the Grand-Duché de Luxembourg and implemented by RET in Turkey.
+This project is implemented between November 2017 and April 2019.

 Local Women’s Socio-Economic Empowerment in Mardin, Kilis and Çorum

 The project aimed to strengthen vulnerable local women’s and their family’s resilience and wellbeing through providing self-reliance training to build their employability profile and improve their income generation prospects, in tandem with raising their awareness regarding gender-based violence & sexual and reproductive health issues in Mardin, Çorum and Kilis.